-Even when we know in our heads we are worthy, we don't feel it in our hearts.
+Even when we know in our heads we are worthy deserving of love, we don't feel it in our hearts.

 We don't believe it when a loved one says, “You're beautiful, smart, and capable.”
 Instead, we believe that little inner voice whispering, “You're ugly, stupid, and unlovable.”

-But don't you think that's just crazy?
-I mean really it's beyond crazy — it's kind of warped.
-We say things to ourselves we would never say to those around us, even those we don't like.
+I mean really it's beyond absurd — it's kind of warped.
+We say negative things to ourselves we would never say to those around us, even those we don't like.

 We berate ourselves in ways we'd never consider berating anyone else.
 We hang on to our failures for years, sometimes for a lifetime, and replay them over and over.